sst/sst/www/docs/advanced/monitoring.md

 ## Datadog

 [Datadog](https://www.datadoghq.com) offers an [End-to-end Serverless Monitoring](https://www.datadoghq.com/product/serverless-monitoring/) solution that works with Lambda functions.

-Datadog's solution consists of the following three distinct libraries:
+It consists of the following three distinct libraries:

-* `datadog-cdk-constructs-v2`, which provides a [CDK construct](https://github.com/DataDog/datadog-cdk-constructs) which sets up Lambda layers, environment variables, and a Lambda handler override that provides some convenient wrapping around keeping the Datadog API key in an AWS Secrets Manager Secret.
+1. [`datadog-cdk-constructs-v2`](https://github.com/Datadog/datadog-cdk-constructs) — a CDK construct that sets up Lambda layers and environment variables.
+It also provides a Lambda handler override that keeps the Datadog API key in an AWS Secrets Manager Secret.
 This is highly recommended, although technically optional, as you could add the Lambda layers, environment variables, and the Datadog API key separately through SST if you prefer.
-* `dd-trace`, which is Datadog's [JavaScript APM tracer](https://github.com/DataDog/dd-trace-js).
+2. [`dd-trace`](https://github.com/Datadog/dd-trace-js) — Datadog's JavaScript APM tracer.
 This is necessary if you wish to add traces to your Lambda functions.
-* `datadog-lambda-js`, which is a [Lambda-specific version of `dd-trace`](https://github.com/DataDog/datadog-lambda-js).
+3. [`datadog-lambda-js`](https://github.com/Datadog/datadog-lambda-js) — a Lambda-specific version of `dd-trace`.
 This is necessary if you wish to add traces or custom metrics to your Lambda functions.

-Start by adding the libraries to your project:
+Start by adding these to your project:

 <MultiPackagerCode>
 <TabItem value="npm">